The log function

 the curve.
 Notice that the slope is 5 when the height is 5, and so on.

-If you compare this graph of the exp function to the
+If you compare this graph of the exponential function to the

 then you see that one can be gotten from the other by interchanging